Submitting for Stand-In Jobs

-At Central Casting, we book a variety of roles, including Background Actors and Stand-Ins.
+When you work with Central Casting, you have the opportunity to get on set in a variety of roles, including as a Background Actor or Stand-In.
 While Background Actors appear on camera, Stand-Ins work behind the scenes in place of principal actors for lighting, blocking, and camera setups.

 We know many of our background want to work as Stand-Ins, but aren’t sure how to get their foot in the door.
 Stand-In jobs are often sought after due to the possibility of consistent work and the chance to be more involved with production.
-As the entertainment industry prepares to get back on set, here are some things to keep in mind about submitting for Stand-In work.
+If you’re interested in being a Stand-In, here are some things to keep in mind when submitting.

 Be honest about your experience

-When a Casting Director reaches out via text message or posts a job on our Jobs page, they may ask you to include any Stand-In experience in your submission.
+When a Casting Director reaches out via our messaging platform or posts on our Jobs page, they may ask you to include any Stand-In experience in your submission.
 It’s extremely important to be honest, whether you’ve stood in once or twice or never have.
 If production is seeking someone with experience and you show up to set with no idea what to do, you’re not helping the production or yourself.

 Once you do land that first Stand-In job, it’s time to make a Stand-In resume.
-Casting Directors will likely ask for these when casting Stand-Ins for their movies, TV shows, and other productions.
+Casting Directors will likely ask for these when casting Stand-Ins for their productions.
 Your resume should include the name of the project(s) you worked on, the actor you stood in for, how long you worked on that project, and whether it was single or multi-cam.
 Our article How to Make a Stand-In Resume has all the information you need to get started.
-Once you have your resume, keep a digital copy handy so you can send it when Casting Directors ask for one.
+Once you have your resume, you can upload a copy to your online profile.
+It’s also a good idea to keep a digital copy handy so you’re ready if a Casting Director requests one.